squidgroup/squid/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Hassen Allegue <hassen.allegue@gmail.com>'

+New submission

+License components with restrictions and base license permitting such:
+  MIT + file LICENSE
+File 'LICENSE':
+  YEAR: 2016
+  COPYRIGHT HOLDER: SQuID

+## Downstream dependencies